 Move up or Other comprehensive income

-Input down Favorable Unfavorable
+Danamban 21, 2022 Input down Favorable change Unfavorabl change le

-December 31, 2021
+December 31, 2022

-Financial assets measured at fair value through other comprehensive income Price-Book ratio multiples 5% \$ 1,356 1,327
+Financial assets measured at fair Price-Book ratio 5% \$ 2,323 2, 340

+value through other comprehensive income multiples - ZZ

+Lack-of- 5% \$ 986 990

-Lack-of- Marketability discount rate 5% \$ 573 573
+Marketability discount rate

-Input Move up or Other comprehensive income

-D 1 04 0000 down Favorable Unfavorable

-December 31, 2020

-Financial assets measured at fair value through other comprehensive income Price-Book ratio multiples 5% \$ 1,572 1,599

-Lack-of- Marketability discount rate 5% \$ 660 689
+Move up or Other comprehensive income Input down F Favorable change Unfavorable change December 31, 2021 Financial assets measured at fair value through other comprehensive income Price-Book ratio multiples 5% \$ 1,356 1,327 Lack-of- Marketability discount rate 5% \$ 573 573

-The favorable and unfavorable effects represent the changes in fair value, and fair value is based on a variety of unobservable inputs calculated using a valuation technique.
-The analysis above only reflects the effects of changes in a single input, and it does not considering the interrelationships and variability with another inputs.
+The favorable and unfavorable change represent the movement of the fair value, and fair value is based on a variety of unobservable inputs calculated using a valuation technique.
+The analysis above only reflects the effects of changes for a single input, and it does not consider the interrelationships and variability with another inputs.